dalel487/su2hmc/README.md

 |actiona| running average of total action|

 Fermion expectation values are measured using a noisy estimator.
-The code productes the following outputs:
+The code produces the following outputs:
 |File Name| Data type|
 |---------|:---------|
 |config.bβββkκκκmuμμμμjJJJsNXtNT.XXXXXX| Lattice configuration for given parameters.
 Last digits are the configuration number|